 You can also edit the above file using Notepad and configure the logoff screen saver settings directly or deploy the file.
 Here’s a sample configuration:

 [Screen Saver.Logoff] ForceLogoff=1 CountDownTimer=25 DialogMessage=You'll be now logged off by the WinExit Screensaver.

-C:\Windowsdirectory also works.
-Placing the file in the Windows directory applies the settings to all user accounts in the system and makes it easier to deploy.
+C:\Windows directory also works.
+Placing the file in the Windows directory will apply the settings to all user accounts on the computer.
 But, if you use the Screen Saver Settings dialog to configure the screen saver, the configuration is written to the VirtualStore directory, which is per-user.

-Configuring the Screen Saver Settings as administrator doesn’t cause the virtualization issue.
-To configure the screen saver as administrator, run the following command-line elevated (as administrator):
+Configuring the Screen Saver Settings as an administrator doesn’t cause the virtualization issue.
+To configure the screen saver as an administrator, run the following command-line elevated (as administrator):

 rundll32.exe shell32.dll,Control_RunDLL desk.cpl,screensaver,@screensaver